joeylmaalouf/asm-simulator/README.md

 ### TODO:
-* MIPS: .data section parsing and insertion into memory, make la instruction load from memory at given address
+* MIPS: .data section parsing and insertion into memory, separate la from li
 * ARM: everything